kcall174/p90x/uses.md

 <h3> Usage and Utility </h3>

 The project is supposed to be useful for thin, multiple windows, and easily accessible and transferable to mobile.
 User needs internet, and a browser aside from relevant workout equipment to accomplish their workouts.
+When I'm about to workout, I simply need a water bottle, and my phone.

 ![Screenshot 2021-07-26 173334](https://user-images.githubusercontent.com/29552650/127062433-c4bad9ce-10e4-4c54-b540-aac2f408257b.png)